patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/form-control/form-control.md

 As a designer, you can choose to design input components with custom icons.
 Make sure that whatever icon you choose informs the user about the type of input that field requires.

-### General guidelines
-While form controls are useful in providing feedback on user input, they don't need to be implemented for every input instance.
-Only use form controls when it is essential to convey information to the user.
-For example, if any string is valid for a text input, or any selection in a list is acceptable, form controls are not necessary.